kmenzli/sphinx-poc/docs/Chat.rst

 |image37|

--  The side panel indicates the total number of members of the room, it displays a number next to People.
+-  The side panel indicates the total number of members of the room, it displays a number next to "Participants".

 -  In the side panel, people avatars are displayed combined with their presence badge.